NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 For additional information about Helm, refer to the Helm 3.6.2 [release notes](https://github.com/helm/helm/releases) and the [Installing Helm guide](https://helm.sh/docs/using_helm/#installing-helm) for more information.

-### Adding additional node to NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core
+### Adding additional node to NVIDIA Cloud Native Core

 Please Launch the new AWS G4 instance and install the Containerd and Kubernetes packages on an additional node.